TeamCstudios/ShadowBot/README.md

 !quote = pull a message from the bot's memory.

-!define = returns a link to the word on merriam-webster.
+!define = defines the word using merriam-webster.

 !repo = link to the repository.

 !join = send join link.

-!urban = returns a link to the word on urbandictionary.
+!urban = defines the word using urbandictionary.

+!uptime = returns the bot's uptime to the nearest ten-thousandth of an hour.

 ### Want to run your own instance of this bot?